rodolfoamancio/LAMC/README.md

 Each field is described below:
 - `SIMULATION_ENSEMBLE` - ensemble for running the production steps, must be one of `NVT`, `muVT` or `NPT`;
 - `EQUILIBRATION_ENSEMBLE` - ensemble for running the equilibration steps, must be one of `NVT`, `muVT` or `NPT`.
-More specifically, if `EQUILIBRATION_ENSEMBLE` and `SIMULATION_ENSEMBLE` different than the first half the equilibration steps are run in the equilibration ensemble and the latter half on the simulation ensemble;
+More specifically, if `EQUILIBRATION_ENSEMBLE` and `SIMULATION_ENSEMBLE` different then the first half the equilibration steps are run in the equilibration ensemble and the latter half on the simulation ensemble;
 - `NUBMER_OF_MOLECULES` - number of molecules for the simulation, must be an integer.
 Fixed number for `NVT` or `NPT` simulations or initial number for `muVT`;
 - `CHAIN_SIZE` - integer specifying the size of the alkane chain;
 - `TEMPERATURE` - simulation temperature in Kelvin;